Games: Bid the safest game. At matchpoints, you may get a markedly better

 3. Weak Two bids

-4. Michaels Cuebids & Unusual 2NT (two-suited
+4. Michaels Cuebids & Unusual 2NT

-overcalls)
+(two-suited overcalls)

-5. Jacoby Transfers (responses to an opening 1NT)
+5. Jacoby Transfers (responses to an

 6. Jacoby 2NT (forcing major-suit raise)